QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-03-30-Quick guide to the DevPortal.md

 ### Basic navigation

-In the header on the home page you'll find some useful links:
+At the top of each page you'll find some useful links:

 * **Home**: takes you back to the home page.
-* **Posts**: displays the list of posts in chronological order with the newest at the top.
 * **Categories**: displays the available categories for posts.
 Note that some categories are visible only to certain user groups.
 * **Tags**: displays the available tags for posts.
 * **APIs**: allows you to explore the APIs available on the portal.
+* **Contact us**: provides a way to give us feedback or send us an email.
 * **Toggle theme**: switches between the light and dark theme.

 ### Have you signed up?